 Climate Action Plan

-- Increase recycling and composting rates
+- Increase waste diverted to recycling and compost

-- Reduce waste and increase reuse
+- Reduce waste

 - Improve materials management

 The strategies and actions the City is pursuing are necessary and put the City on the right path, but they do not fully achieve the City’s goal to be carbon neutral.
 The Climate Action Plan will continuously evolve to reflect the best available knowledge about emissions sources and strategies to eliminate them.
 Ongoing monitoring and engagement in policy discussions will allow the City to adapt its Climate Action Plan over time to pursue new solutions and technologies that further reduce emissions as they become available.

 See the updated Climate Action Plan for more details.

 The City has developed a web-based Sustainability Dashboard to allow the public to visualize key indicators that demonstrate progress toward climate goals.

 The updated Climate Action Plan builds upon Cambridge’s long history of working to reduce greenhouse gas (GHG) emissions.
 To see the City’s previous plans and goals related to emissions, click here